CodingLawyersClub/todo-instructions/README.md

 }}
 ```

-This means that when the Create button is clicked, our form is automatically going to call this `onSubmit`.
+This means that when the Create button is clicked, our form is automatically going to call this `onSubmit` method.
 It is passing the values from the form (the text of our toDo) and then calling a method that does not exist yet called `createToDo`.
 Let's define that method now.

-On line 41, add a `createToDo` method:
+Below the `render` method add a new method named `createToDo` that looks like this:

 ```
 create(formValues) {